nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 >
 > * Edits the patient with the specified `NRIC` in MediBase3.
 > * The NRIC provided must be the full NRIC of the patient to be edited.
->   - e.g. `S1234567A` and not `S123`.
+>   - e.g. `S1234567A` (not partial, like `S123`).
 > * **At least one** of the optional fields must be provided.
 >   - e.g. `edit S1234567A` is invalid.
 > * Existing values will be updated to the given input values.
-> * You can edit a patient's details even if they’re not currently displayed in the Patient List Panel but doing so will refresh the panel to display all patients after the patient's details have been edited.
+> * You can edit a patient's details even if they’re not currently displayed in the Patient List Panel.
+The panel will refresh to show all patients after the patient's details have been edited.
 > * Refer to [Parameter Details](#parameter-details) for constraints on each parameter.

 **Example**: